andrzejczepil/Fall_Detection/README.md

 FILES:
-.ino "fall detection" is a complete file including translated to base_64 webpage to be displayed.
+.ino file "fall detection system" is a complete file including translated to base_64 webpage to be displayed.
 Included libraries are necessary for the project to work.
+DANE.h consists of info about wifi network the device should be connected to.